forlond/phpunit-testing-tools/docs/psr_log.md

 ;
 ```

-Example: strict sequence and non-strict size, two logs and one expectation at the same position.
+Example: strict sequence and non-strict size, two logs and one assertion at the same position.

 ```php
 $logger = new TestLogger();